cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-kalos-bbs-per-verifier-linkability.md

 # High Level Procedures and Information Flows

 To prevent forgeries in all cases all BBS messages are signed with the inclusion of some form of the provider pseudonym secret (`nym_secret`).
 In addition the pseudonym is always computed by the prover and sent with the proof to the verifier.
-While two different variations of signature and proof generation are given below based on the previously discussed unlinkability requirements there MUST be only one verification algorithm for the verifier to use.

-1. The Prover computes their input for the `nym_secret` (called `prover_nym`) and retained for use when calculating the `nym_secret` value.
+1. The Prover computes the `prover_nym`.
+This is their input for the `nym_secret` and they retain it for use when calculating the `nym_secret` value.
 2. The Prover will wrap up in a cryptographic commitment using the *Commit* procedures of Blind BBS the messages they want to include in the signature (`committed_messages`) and the `prover_nym` value, generating a `commitment_with_proof` and a `secret_prover_blind`.
 3. The `commitment_with_proof` is conveyed to the signer which then uses the signing procedures in Section (#signature-generation-and-verification-with-pseudonym) to create a BBS signature and their input for the `nym_secret` value, called `signer_nym_entropy`.
 They will convey both to the Prover.
 4. On receipt of the signature and the `signer_nym_entropy` value, the Prover verifies the signature using the procedure of section (#signature-generation-and-verification-with-pseudonym) and calculates the `nym_secret` value by adding their `prover_nym` secret and the provided `signer_nym_entropy` values.